-The day 3 fluids from each group were pooled and injected into ten new nine day old eggs using the same route of injection.
+The day 3 fluids from all viable eggs in each group were pooled and injected into ten new nine day old eggs using the same route of injection.
 These eggs were examined for viability at 24 hours and three days post-injection.
 All eggs were viable.
 Allantoic fluids from all subpassage eggs were tested for hemagglutination using chicken, guinea pig, and human O erythrocytes.
 All fluids were negative for hemagglutination.
-See Tables 4 and 5 for a summary of the data.
+See Table 4 for a summary of the data.